 The Cleft: Accessed via a yellow linking book with the outline of the Cleft depicted in green on its spine, this is the spot where the entrance to D’ni is situated, somewhere in New Mexico.
 The Cleft itself is a crevice in the ground next to the volcano that houses the Great Shaft, which links D’ni to the surface world.
 The crevice contains living quarters, which were first inhabited by Atrus’ grandmother, Ti’ana, and where Yeesha lived for a while before exploring D’ni herself.
 This is where you start your journey in the offline version of the game, under the beating desert sun, arid expanses dotted with scant, scraggly bushes stretching around you on all sides and eagles circling overhead.
 A short trek takes you to a trailer, where Zandi welcomes you and encourages you to find the clues Yeesha has left.
 Once you listen to a message from her and find seven Journey Cloths, which look like orange squares of tapestry with a hand pattern on them, you’ll be able to enter an underground chamber, where your Relto book awaits.
 In the online version of the game, you start out in Relto and can link to the Cleft via the appropriate linking book, even though the ‘beginner’s’ puzzle is no longer there.

-Gahreesen: Built as a high-security R&D facility for the Guild of Maintainers, Gahreesen (“fortress”) is accessed via a muddy green linking book located in the totem depicting a blue hand and an open book surmounted by an eye–the symbol of the Maintainers, who were in charge of ascertaining whether newly-written linking books were safe.
-In fact, you can find Maintainer Marks, which look like round searchlights on the ground with a Maintainer symbol on them, in most of the ages.
+Gahreesen: Built as a high-security R&D facility for the Guild of Maintainers, Gahreesen (“fortress”) is accessed via a muddy green linking book located in the totem depicting a blue hand and an open book surmounted by an eye, the symbol of the Maintainers, who were in charge of ascertaining whether newly-written linking books were safe.
+In fact, you can find Maintainer Marks, which look like round searchlights on the ground with a Maintainer symbol on them, in most of the ages, which signifies that they’ve been checked and deemed safe.
 Gahreesen consists of two monolithic rotating stone buildings situated on small islands in the middle of a river that flows through a hilly, lush jungle.
 The local wildlife seems to be highly dangerous, judging by the metallic spikes adorning the buildings and a journal left behind by a DRC member.
-The idea here is to explore the facility–a task rendered problematic by its extensive state of disrepair.
+The idea here is to explore the facility, a task rendered problematic by its extensive state of disrepair.
 The smaller building contains the Maintainers’ living quarters, as well as a KI dispenser.
 The larger building contains the Wall, which was used for Maintainer training.
 There was a plan to get it to work online, so that players would be able to compete with each other, but it remains inaccessible offline.
 The top floor of the building also contains maximum security prison cells, which can only be accessed via an external link from Teledahn.
 Gahreesen also contains two linking tablets to D’ni.

 Eder Kemo: Another favourite of mine, the second of the twin garden ages, Eder Kemo, is very different from its counterpart.
 Where Gira is (mostly) arid and fiery, Kemo is all about water and vegetation.
 The age looks like a Japanese garden ensconced in a nook of grey rock striated with a blue substance that some alarmingly large black insectoid creatures (dubbed “keanulints”) appear to be feeding on.
 There are also numerous evocative drawings all over the place, left behind by Yeesha and the bahro.
 The local flora includes a grove of bamboos and trees with parasol-like canopies, with an Oriental-looking gazebo and a fountain to complete the picture.
 Past a tunnel in the rock, another grove houses some bizarre trees that look disturbingly like giant brains with rigid stalks hanging from them, as well as a curtain of vines.
 It’s a favourite spot for fireflies and features a large floating statue that could be the depiction of a D’ni king.
 Beyond the brain trees are giant puffer plants, and beyond those is a lovely, peaceful lily pond inhabited by rainbow-coloured fishes, dubbed “kemos”, which give the age its name.
 Kemo also has a weather cycle, alternating between overcast grey skies and flash thunderstorms.
 Despite that and even despite the creepy keanulints, it has a very soothing atmosphere.